-Pain is the physical discomfort you experience as a result of your injury.
+Pain is the physical discomfort you experience because of your injury.
 Suffering is the emotional or psychological harm that you suffer.
 Suffering can include diagnosable conditions such as depression, anxiety, or PTSD, but also general sadness, frustration, or anger.

-Furthermore, pain and suffering are often referred to as “non-economic” damages (and sometimes as “general damages”).
+Further, pain and suffering are often referred to as “non-economic” damages (and sometimes as “general damages”).
 Economic damages are those losses that have a specific, identifiable dollar amount, such as medical bills or lost wages.

 $25,000 in medical losses + $1,000 in lost wages = $26,000 in economic losses